 Speed: This command opens the Speed Control dialog, where you can apply fast and slow motion effects to selected clips.
 This option is not available for containers.
-See "Speed" on page 113.
+See "Speed" on page 108.

 Scaling: The first two options affect the treatment of clips that are not in conformance with the current timeline format when brought into the project.
-See "The timeline toolbar" on page 77.
+See "The timeline toolbar" on page 71.

 - Fit displays the image at its correct aspect ratio, and scaled as large as possible without cropping.
 Unused parts of the frame are treated as transparent. - Fill also maintains the aspect ratio of the image, but scales it such that there are no unused parts of the screen.
-Portions of the image will be cropped if the aspect ratios do not match.
-To further fine-tune the scaling behavior of a clip, try pan-and - lo further fine-tune the scaling behavior of a clip, try pan-and-zoom. - Keep alpha, Remove alpha, Generate alpha: These commands apply to content with an alpha channel (specifying transparency pixel by pixel).
+Portions of the image will be cropped if the aspect ratios do not match. - To further fine-tune the scaling behavior of a clip, try pan-and-zoom. - Keep alpha, Remove alpha, Generate alpha: These commands apply to content with an alpha channel (specifying transparency pixel by pixel).
 Such alpha information can conflict with Pinnacle Studio effects.
 The command isn't available for pure audio clips.